arces-wot/SEPABins/README.md

 *****************************************************************************************
 ```
 ### Experiment with the Dashboard
 In the `Tools` folder, you can find an application (`SEPADashboard_X_Y_Z.jar`) that allows you to interact and experiment the functionalities offered by SEPA.
+Just double click on the jar or run it from a command shell as: `java -jar Dashboard_X_Y_Z.jar`

 SEPA applications are built around a [JSON Semantic Application Profile (JSAP)](http://wot.arces.unibo.it/TR/jsap.html).
 Examples of JSAP files can be found in the `jsap` folder.
 You should start by loading the `chat.jsap` file into the Dashboard...enjoy!